 In 2016, a putative class action was filed in the SDNY under federal, New York and California law on behalf of proposed classes of stockholders of Exchange Traded Funds and others who supposedly were indirect investors in FX Instruments.
 The plaintiffs' counsel subsequently amended the complaint to bring claims on behalf of a proposed class of investors under federal and various state laws who traded FX Instruments through FX dealers or brokers not alleged to have manipulated Foreign Exchange Rates.
 A different group of plaintiffs subsequently filed another action and asserted substantively similar claims.
 These two actions were consolidated and a consolidated complaint was filed in 2017.
-The consolidated action was dismissed, but the plaintiffs were permitted to file an amended complaint, except as to their federal claims, in November 2018.
-The Company is named as a defendant in the action.
+The consolidated action was dismissed, but the plaintiffs have filed an amended complaint, except as to their federal claims.